tsabunkar/data-structures_algorithms/data-structures/readme.md

 - Thus, Stack only says to follow LIFO Pricipal no need to of indices which is present in Arrays so we can also implement stack using Singly Linked List or Doubly Linked List
 - Stack are not built in data structure in JS, but are relatively simply to implement

+- NOTE : In the array if you add/remove element at the end then there is NO PROBLEM, but if your adding/removing element from the begining then re-indexing problem occurs

 ---

 # Big O of Stack